tomalbrc/filament/docs/src/content/items.md

 ## `vanillaItem`

 The vanilla item to "overwrite".
 Filament (through Polymer) will create `custom_model_data` IDs for the generated resource pack.
-Your custom item will not inherit any other properties server-side from the vanilla item other than appearance, if the `itemResource` field is not set.
+Your custom item will not inherit any other properties server-side from the vanilla item other than appearance.
 For interaction purposes on the client, it is important to choose the appropriate vanilla item to use here.

 ---